-• The TAP is considered an equity or merit-based scholarship.
+The TAP is considered an equity or merit-based scholarship.
 This means it won't be counted as ordinary income when Services Australia are determining whether an applicant is eligible for other income support payments, like Youth Allowance.
 However, Services Australia will consider these scholarships as income if the applicant receives other scholarships with a combined total of more than \$9,174 per year.

-- Must be an Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply).
+- Must be an Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be available to non-protected SCV holders (page 56) who have lived in Australia for 10 continuous years on this visa.